fast-programmer/outboxer/README.md

 ## Benefits

 * free for commercial use
-* examples publish to sidekiq but all queue libraries supported
+* examples publish to redis using a sidekiq job but all queue libraries supported
 * includes multithreaded publisher with low memory footprint
 * includes web ui for monitoring and administration
 * includes high backend test coverage